-I am a great believer in teamwork, I teach my kids how to do housework so they can easily do something for themselves if they needed to.
-Teaching your children how to clear up after themselves teaches them the life skills they will need when they start to live on their own.
+I am a great believer in teamwork.
+I teach my kids how to do housework so they can easily do something for themselves if they needed to.
+Teaching your children how to clear up after themselves teaches them the life skills they will need when they start to live independently.

-Cooking, cleaning and learning how to use a washing machine are all essential skills they will need to learn sometime.
-So why not start now, and by the time they leave home they will be confident, independent young people who will have high self-esteem and have great problem-solving skills.
+Cooking, cleaning, and learning how to use a washing machine are all essential skills they will need to know sometime.
+So why not start now, and by the time they leave home, they will be confident, independent young people who will have high self-esteem and have excellent problem-solving skills.

 Absolutely!
 When you have a young family at home, or you work full time, there is very little time to spare during the day.

 Once the children are at school, there are more free hours at home.
-Each household is different and what works for one household, doesn’t work for another.
+Each household is different, and what works for one family doesn’t work for another.

-I like to be organised and feel on top of things at home.
-If my house is messy and not clean, it makes me feel chaotic and disorganised.
+I like to be organized and feel on top of things at home.
+If my house is messy and not clean, it makes me feel chaotic and disorganized.

-My youngest child has diagnosed ADHD, so it’s important to me that he has a calm and relaxing environment to come home to each day.
-I also like to have a clean and organised home when people call in unexpectedly.
-If my house is not tidy and clean I feel anxious, irritable and out of control, this is something I’m working on to try to conquer!
+My youngest child has diagnosed ADHD, so he must have a calm and relaxing environment to come home to each day.
+I also like to have a clean and organized home when people call in unexpectedly.
+If my house is not tidy and clean, I feel anxious, irritable, and out of control; this is something I’m working on to try to conquer!

-I do most of the housework in my family, the reason for this is that I spend more hours in the home.
-Both my kids are of school age and I work part-time hours.
-Time at home is limited as our evenings and weekends are usually busy with sports activities, but taking all of this into account, I am still at home more than my spouse who works long hours, has a long commute and works most weekends!
+I do most of the housework in my family; the reason for this is that I spend more hours in the home.
+Both my kids are of school age, and I work part-time hours.
+Time at home is limited as our evenings and weekends are usually busy with sports activities, but taking all of this into account, I am still at home more than my spouse, who works long hours, has a long commute, and goes to work most weekends!

-Look out for my printable house cleaner planner which will be packed full of housekeeping printables to help you stay organised.
+Look out for my printable house cleaner planner, which will be packed full of housekeeping printables to help you stay organized.
 Sign up to our updates by leaving your details below and make sure you don’t miss out on our cleaning bonanza!

-This months housekeeping planner posts will be designed with working moms in mind.
+This month’s housekeeping planner posts are designed with working moms in mind.
 We know your time is precious, so we’ve created a schedule that you can follow to keep on top of all the basics without having to dedicate your weekend to cleaning!
 Start here for the jobs you should be doing daily without fail!